 - 1. Objective Numerous benefits of objectives are given in Chapters 1 & 5; objectives are vital for business success. - 2.
 Offensive As revealed in Chapters 5 & 6, being aggressive is appropriate in many business strategy settings, but not all.
 Sometimes defensive strategies are best, such as retrenchment and divestiture. - 3.
-Mass This is almost always applicable in a business setting.
+Mass This is almost always applicable in business setting.
 Rarely can firms pursue a little bit of many strategies.
 In contrast, tough strategic decisions must generally be made among many alternative strategies that could benefit the firm and then commit substantial resources to the chosen direction. - 4.
 Economy of Force Businesses must cull unprofitable and secondary endeavors, and focus on profitable, growth segments and areas. - 5.
-Maneuver Gaining and sustaining competitive advantage is a huge need for businesses; this can be achieved by knowing the rival firms and continuously putting those firms at a disadvantage in terms of price and service. - 6.
+Maneuver Gaining and sustaining competitive advantage is a huge need for businesses; this can be achieved by knowing the rival firms and continuously putting those firms at a disadvantage in terms of price and service - 6.
 Unity of Command Businesses commonly assign a "champion" for new products, i.e., a lead person.
 In addition, businesses increasingly delegate accountability and responsibility to a President of various segments. - 7.
 Security Businesses continuously gather and analyze competitive information trying to never let rival firms surprise them with new products/services/strategies. - 8.
-Surprise Businesses do seek to put rival firms out of business by aggressively identifying and attacking their weak areas in unsuspecting ways. - 9.
-Simplicity Businesses realize that good communication leads to excellent understanding, which leads to high commitment to achieve objectives; simplicity rather than complexity is necessary.
+Surprise Businesses do seek to put rival firms out of business by aggressively identifying and attacking their weak areas in unsuspecting ways. - Simplicity Businesses realize that good communication leads to excellent understanding which leads to high commitment and that to achieve these ends, simplicity rather than complexity is necessary.

-ASSURANCE OF LEARNING EXERCISE 1B: GATHER STRATEGY INFORMATION FOR HERSHEY COMPANY
+ASSURANCE OF LEARNING EXERCISE 1B: GATHER STRATEGY INFORMATION FOR PEPSICO

-Possible external opportunities/threats and internal strengths/weaknesses are listed below.
-The factors were derived from the sources suggested for finding information about Hershey, its rival firms, and the confectionery industry.
+The following are possible external opportunities/threats and internal strengths/weaknesses taken directly from the PepsiCo Cohesion Case.
+The instructions request ten for each category.
 Make sure students see the difference in internal vs. external factors.
-Remind students to be as specific as possible in stating each factor.
-Remind students also that key external and internal factors need to be actionable, quantitative, and divisional to the extent possible.
+Ask students to note the need to be as specific as possible in stating each factor.
 Ask students to keep this information for use in later exercises.
+Remind students that: